Skip to content

 def get_admindata(admindata_filename: str) -> dict:

-# reading tax authority data
+# reading tax administration data

 file = None